ixboy/New-York-Times-Article-clone-/README.md

-# New-York-Times-Article-clone-
+## New-York-Times-Article-clone-
-This project is a clone of a the New York Times article
+# This Page is a clone of a the New York Times article

 # Getting started :
 this website can be viewd better on the screen size of of 1920 X 1080 in Mozilla firefox browser.